Sekino Jun'ichirō: Prints

 Sekino was influenced by German Renaissance artist Albrecht Dürer and stated that, "one of the things I like most about him is his thoroughness, his corner-to-corner completeness."

 Sekino created over 400 prints.
 His years of studying printmaking techniques enabled him to produce work of a consistent and extremely high quality, in excess of most of his contemporary sosaku hanga artists.
 Onchi honoured him in allowing Sekino to reprint his Portrait of Hagiwara Sakutaro, and he assisted Maekawa Senpan in his Hot Spring Notes series.

 As well as the Fifty-Three Stations, Sekino created series such as: Old Capital, Prints of the Narrow Road to the Deep North, Collection of Aomori Folk Toys and Collection of Famous Japan Folk Toys.
 He contributed to Onchi's 1945 series Scenes of Last Tokyo (Tokyo kaiko zue).
+In 1959 Sekino began publishing the Tōkaidō Gojūsan Tsugi series, seeking to revitalize Hiroshige's famous scenes from a contemporary perspective; the series can be considered his principal work.
+Sekino personally made the designs and the carving for the series himself, but entrusted the printing to three skilled craftsmen: Kobayashi Sōkichi, Yoneda Minoru and Iwase Kōichi.
+After his work was exhibited at the Tokyo International Print Biennale and received awards at the 1957 Cairo Afro-Asian Exhibition, in 1958, with an official invitation from the Rockefeller Foundation and the American-Japan Society, Sekino travelled to the United States for the first time, touring the country and teaching at the Pratt Graphic Center.